Turkish police fire teargas at protesters on anniversary of unrest

 Another half-dozen people died in sporadic unrest in the ensuing months as anger at Erdogan and his AK Party simmered.

+Street protests could be a recurring feature in the run-up to an August presidential election in which Erdogan is expected to stand, but few expect this to cause the three-time premier serious political damage.

+A senior AK Party official said on Saturday that Erdogan would run for the presidency and rule Turkey until 2023.

-Hundreds of people chanted "Resign, murderer AKP," and "Everywhere is Taksim, everywhere is resistance" on the busy shopping street Istiklal that leads to Taksim before police fired teargas at the crowd, forcing it to retreat.
+Near Taksim, hundreds of people chanted "Resign, murderer AKP" and "Everywhere is Taksim, everywhere is resistance" before police fired teargas at the crowd, forcing it to retreat.

+Eighty people were detained and 13 were injured in clashes with police, Turkey's Human Rights Association said, but no official figures were immediately available.
+Police helicopters circled overhead.

+Tourists lugging suitcases were forced to turn back to escape the stinging gas.
+A few hundred protesters carrying political banners ran away from police down a hill towards the Bosphorus Strait, the waterway bisecting Istanbul, Europe's biggest city with about 14 million residents.

 Police also broke up protests in the capital Ankara and the southern city of Adana, CNN Turk reported.